letstalkmandeep/Ola_Analysis_Project/README.md

 # 🚕 Ola Ride Analytics Dashboard

-> **End-to-End Data Analytics Project | Excel • SQL • Power BI**

-An end-to-end analytics project built around Ola ride-booking data to understand **booking performance, vehicle contribution, revenue, cancellations, customer behaviour and service ratings**.

-The project follows a complete analytical workflow — from cleaning and structuring raw data to SQL-based analysis and finally building an interactive Power BI dashboard.
+This project analyzes Ola ride-booking data for the month of July to understand booking trends, ride performance, cancellations, customer behavior, payment methods, and overall booking value.
+I first used SQL to explore the data and answer key business questions, and then built an interactive Power BI dashboard to present the findings.
+The project also highlights the major problems identified from the analysis and provides practical recommendations based on the insights.

 > ⚠️ **Dataset Disclaimer:** The dataset used in this project is dummy data created for learning, portfolio and analytical demonstration purposes.
 It does not represent actual Ola business data.